Creating Augmented Reality with Aurasma

 - Click the "A" symbol on the bottom of the screen to bring up a menu.

 - Click the "+" symbol on the bottom of the menu to ADD a new Aura.

 - Select an OVERLAY from the choices provided (still or animated pre-loaded images).

 - Align the camera over your TRIGGER IMAGE and click the camera icon.

 - The OVERLAY will now play over your TRIGGER IMAGE.
 Use finger gestures to position, scale (pinch or expand fingers), and rotate (2-finger rotation) the overlay exactly where you want it to display over the Trigger image.

 - Next you'll name your Aura and decide whether it will be public or private.

 - Reopen Aurasma and aim your camera at your trigger image.
 Swirling blue lines should indicate that Aurasma recognized your trigger image and is loading the overlay.

 - If it doesn't work right, your trigger image may not be approriately unique or distinct.
-If the blue lines appear but no overlay, you may not have a strong wireless signal (MUCH prefers Wi-Fi to cellular Internet) or enough bandwidth if it's a busy network (like at ISTE).
+If the blue lines appear but no overlay, you may not have a strong wireless signal (MUCH prefers Wi-Fi to cellular Internet) or enough bandwidth if it's a busy network.